dreamibor/algorithms_and_data_structures/README.md

 # Algorithms and Data Structures Using Python
-Using python to implement basic algorithms and data structures(from *Cracking The Coding Interview*).
+Implementing basic algorithms and data structures(from *Cracking The Coding Interview*) using Python.

 List of Data Structures:
 1. Linked List